Bus depots of MTA Regional Bus Operations: Flatbush Depot

 The Flatbush Depot is located at 4901 Fillmore Avenue in Flatlands, Brooklyn (40.615736°N 73.927059°W), near the Kings Plaza shopping center, where a number of bus routes terminate.
 The depot occupies two blocks just off Flatbush Avenue, bounded by Fillmore Avenue, East 49th Street, Avenue N, and Utica Avenue.

 The Brooklyn Heights Railroad (part of the Brooklyn Rapid Transit Company) opened the depot in mid-1902 along its Flatbush Avenue Line (later the Bergen Beach Shuttle) on Avenue N. It eventually served a number of lines from the Flatbush area, including the Bergen Beach Shuttle, Flatbush Avenue Line, Nostrand Avenue Line, Ocean Avenue Line, and Utica Avenue Line.
 The barn began serving buses in 1931, and was acquired by the city in 1940.
 The depot was reconstructed under municipal operations in the late 1940s, designed by architect D. R. Collin of the BRT, and was intended to be the first of a new system-wide design.
 Few of the former BRT/BMT depots were rebuilt to match such designs.
 Only Ulmer Park Depot's garage building somewhat matches his new architectural design.
 The new Flatbush Depot opened for bus service on January 15, 1950, along with Ulmer Park Depot.
 An adjacent parking lot was added in 1965, and the depot was rehabilitated in 1991.
 In 2009, the depot became the first to dispatch buses equipped with Plexiglas partitions to protect drivers, after the December 1, 2008 murder of Edwin Thomas, a bus driver who was operating a bus on the B46 Limited route when this incident occurred.
+This depot has also been modified to accommodate articulated buses, with the B44 Limited (now SBS) converted as of January 2013 and the B46 SBS in January 2020.